The Face of America Project

 The face of America belongs to people who want to give something of themselves to their country, their community and their world.

-With the help of many people, we found these people.
-We recorded their stories.
-They helped us determine what qualities are associated with America on its best days, and we produced Face of America segments like the ones you can view in the Video section of our website.
+We recorded their stories, and we produced Face of America segments like the ones you can view in the Video section of our website.

 We posted articles to our blog.
 We wrote a book about America at its best and we have spoken about our experiences traveling along the blue-lined roads of our country during the project.

-You will find a more detailed account of our life work in the Articles section of this website.
+You will find more detailed accounts of our life work in the Articles section of this website.

 Kitch & Tony Mussari